decidim/docker/README.md

 The generator image can be used in conjunction with docker-compose, and the core [decidim/decidim](https://github.com/decidim/decidim) repo already offers a [docker-compose.yml](https://github.com/decidim/decidim/blob/develop/docker-compose.yml) file (currently pointing to the Docker Hub `decidim/decidim:latest-dev` image).

 It is convenient, but not absolutely mandatory to create a volume for the /usr/local/bundle folder.

-## Docker Hub images

-We're in the process of adopting Github Actions for our automated image build and publishing, and while that flow currently only publishes to Github Packages, there's another flow on circleci publishing images to Docker Hub.

-We plan to phase out the circleci flow soon, and publish to Docker Hub with Github Actions as well.

-Meanwhile, be aware that Docker Hub and Github Package images are gradually diverging.